eliasecasta/tic-tac-toe/README.md

 # Tic tac toe terminal game!!

-> We wrote my own versions of one of the most iconic (and played) games in history: tic-tac-toe.
+> We wrote our own version of one of the most iconic (and played) games in history: tic-tac-toe.

-As this project is quite big, it required separate milestones with code reviews for each.
+As this project is quite big, it required separate milestones with code reviews for each branch.

 ## Built With